ChrisNeedham200/loadimpact-docs/jekyll/_v3/monitoring-agents/other-monitoring-tools.md

-1. Get your Load Impact Server Monitoring Agent and install it on your server.
+1. Get your LoadImpact Server Monitoring Agent and install it on your server.
   - See this Knowledge Base Article if this is not already set up